NativeScript/NativeScript-NEXT-Workshop/README.md

-# TelerikNEXT 2015 NativeScript Workshop
+# Telerik's NEXT 2015 NativeScript Workshop

 This repository contains the presentations and app used in the “NativeScript Deep Dive” workshop at [TelerikNEXT](http://teleriknext.com/).